Table of Contents

 Beverages

-Essential for keeping hydrated, flushing out toxins from your body and can be a source of antioxidants
+Essential for keeping hydrated, flushing out toxins from your body, and can be a source of antioxidants.

-Replace regular and diet soda, fruit juices and sugary iced tea with water, lemon water or dilute tea.
+Replace regular and diet soda, fruit juices, and sugary iced tea with water, lemon water, or dilute tea.

-Awesome anti-inflammatory diet resources:
+Fantastic anti-inflammatory diet resources:

 “Lactose Intolerance.”
 Genetics Home Reference.
 Web.
 15 Jan.
 2015.